Use If actions in Shortcuts

 Simply put, the If action lets you express the following in a shortcut: If a condition is true do this; otherwise do that.
 A different series of actions is run for each result.

 You can use the If action to test whether content that’s passed into the action as input meets a certain condition.
 For example, you could use the If action to verify that a webpage fetched from a previous action contains the word “goetta.”

 Note: If you’re unfamiliar with the concept of inputs and outputs, see Intro to how shortcuts work.

 Once placed in your shortcut, the If action includes three markers (tags in the shortcut editor): If, Otherwise, and End If.

-In the If marker, you can configure the Input and Condition parameters.
-Tap the Input parameter to choose a variable.
-(The content of this variable will be used for the If comparison.)
-Then tap Condition to choose a condition.
-(The available conditions are dependent on the type of input.)
-Text inputs have conditions such as “is,” “is not,” and “contains.”
-Number inputs have conditions such as “is greater than,” “is less than,” or “is between.”
+In the If marker, you can configure the Input and Value parameters.
+Tap the Input parameter to choose a condition.
+The available conditions are dependent on the type of input.
+Text inputs have conditions such as: is, is not, and contains.
+Number inputs have conditions such as: is greater than, is less than, or is between.